What is green web hosting?

 Next question: how is the energy used to power your company’s servers generated?
 If you get an “ummm….ahhhh….hmmm,” move on.
 Green web hosts are proud of their commitment to the environment and they’ll be glad to explain the sources of the energy employed to power their servers.

-The true green hosts employ carbon neutral sources of energy – energy that is NOT generated by traditional coal or gas fired furnaces and old, out-dated generators.
+What is green web hosting?
+For starters, the true green hosts employ carbon neutral sources of energy – energy that is NOT generated by traditional coal or gas fired furnaces and old, out-dated generators.
 These energy sources pump tons and tons of pollutants into the air, making the air dirtier and dirtier today, tomorrow and as far as they eye can see (or can’t see).

 Wind turbines generate electricity converting wind into electrical energy with no toxic residue.
 Other sources of carbon neutral energy include solar power, which is becoming more efficient every day with advancements in solar tech, and deep-core earth energy sources that use a long series of pipes to generate warm or cold water instead of heating or cooling water the old fashioned way.